ligurio/clojure-from-the-ground-up/README.md

 using definterface+, which does so automatically.
 Interfaces are slightly faster; prefer them when performance matters.

 To create instances of a new type, we have reify.
-Like (fn [x] ...), reify generates an anonymous type—it can have interfaces and protocols as supertypes, and provides implementations for those types, but has no (predictable, meaningful) name.
-When we want to name our types—perhaps so that other people can extend them later—we use deftype and defrecord.
-Most of the time, defrecord is most useful: they work like maps out of the box.
+Like `(fn [x] ...)`, reify generates an anonymous type - it can have interfaces and protocols as supertypes, and provides implementations for those types, but has no (predictable, meaningful) name.
+When we want to name our types—perhaps so that other people can extend them later - we use deftype and defrecord.
+Most of the time, `defrecord` is most useful: they work like maps out of the box.
 However, deftype is available should we need to construct bare-bones types with unusual behaviors.